mozilla-l10n/documentation/tools/webdashboards/add_new_file.md

 ### Deadline
 If a file is critical, you also want to set a deadline for it: in the last week before deadline the date will be displayed in orange on the Webdashboard, after deadline it will be displayed in red.

-If the deadline is the same for all locales, you can assign the date (as a string in ISO format dd-mm-yyyy) to a `deadline` key.
+If the deadline is the same for all locales, you can assign the date (as a string in ISO format YYYY-MM-DD) to a `deadline` key.
 In this case, deadline needs to be set to May 30th, 2016 (2016-05-30):

 ```PHP
 'mozorg/contribute/signup.lang' => [